 Your career is something that is meant to monetise the lifestyle you want to lead and not the other way around.
 The strategy of slow and steady wins the race is true.
 The cumulative 1% efforts all add up over time to create a lifestyle, not a monetary goal.
 Goodman is living proof of this.

-If you want to learn more about online training and the lifestyle Jon Goodman has created you can find him here.Opinions expressed here by Contributors are their own.
+If you want to learn more about online training and the lifestyle Jon Goodman has created you can find him here.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.